How much should a small business spend on marketing? A real-world budget breakdown for 2026

 Cutting these doesn’t reduce your marketing power, it concentrates it.

-5. Can you commit this for at least 6 months without flinching?
-If the answer’s no, drop the number until the answer’s yes.
+Can you commit the monthly number for at least 6 months without flinching?
+If the answer is no, drop the number until the answer is yes.
+Inconsistent spend produces inconsistent results, which is worse than a smaller consistent budget.

-The budget that gets you results isn’t the one a spreadsheet says is “right.”
-It’s the one you can consistently invest, measure, and adjust over a 6-12 month window.
+The budget that gets you results isn't the one a spreadsheet says is right.
+It's the one you can consistently invest, measure, and adjust over a 6 to 12 month window.

 So, how much should a small business spend on marketing in 2026?